boltex/leointeg/README.md

 Leo integration into VS Code is done by starting a python server script and connecting to it via a [websocket](https://websockets.readthedocs.io/en/stable/intro.html) to exchange JSON data.
 That script leverages [leoBridge](https://leoeditor.com/leoBridge.html) and re-uses code from the leoflexx.py plugin.

-The outline pane is made by implementing a [TreeDataProvider for vscode's TreeView API](https://code.visualstudio.com/api/extension-guides/tree-view#tree-view-api-basics), while the body panes _virtual documents_ are made by [implementing a filesystem provider](https://code.visualstudio.com/api/extension-guides/virtual-documents#file-system-api) and using the node's gnx as identifiers.
+The outline pane is made by implementing a [TreeDataProvider for vscode's TreeView API](https://code.visualstudio.com/api/extension-guides/tree-view#tree-view-api-basics), while the body-pane's _virtual document_ is made by [implementing a filesystem provider](https://code.visualstudio.com/api/extension-guides/virtual-documents#file-system-api) and using the node's gnx as identifier.

 ---